Sorry, you need to enable JavaScript to visit this website.

 and the National Student Council is the forum of it.

-The National Youth Parliament initiated the establishment of the NSC in 2017 in order to continue to have a regular representation for the important issues in the interim period of the parliamentary sessions (2-3 years).
-In the last four years, they met 28 times ('Az Országos Diáktanács üléseinek időpontja').
-The second meeting of 2022 was in late May.
+The National Youth Parliament initiated the establishment of NSC in 2017 to continue a regular representation for the significant issues in the meantime of the parliamentary sessions (2-3 years).
+In the last six years, they met 34 times.
+The last meeting was in December 2023.

 Participants